09 Mar As Daylight Saving Time Begins, Test Your Smoke Alarms

-Clocks will spring forward an hour tonight as Daylight Saving Time begins, but in addition to moving your clocks forward, test all smoke alarms.
+Clocks will spring forward an hour tonight as Daylight Saving Time begins.
+In addition to moving your clocks forward, test all smoke alarms.
 According to the National Fire Protection Association (NFPA), it is best to replace all aging, removable battery-powered smoke alarms and test others to ensure they are in working order.
 Smoke alarms over 10 years of age should be replaced by a sealed-in smoke alarm which has non-removable batteries that last 10 years.

 • Install smoke alarms in every bedroom.
 They should also be outside each sleeping area and on every level of the home.
-Install alarms in the basement.
+Also, install alarms in the basement.

 • It is best to use interconnected smoke alarms.
 When one smoke alarm sounds, they all sound.